THE 7 SOURCES OF POWER

 What are the 7 Sources of Power?

 Legitimate power is the power that comes from job titles, positions, and roles.
 Many organizations are very top-down, where leadership drives peoples’ agendas.
 While legitimate power can be very effective in aligning strategies and actions, it can also be a balancing act, where you want great ideas to circulate from the frontline.
-The key with legitimate power is to focus on the what, when and why of agendas, but let people solve the “how”.
+The key to legitimate power is to focus on the what, when, and why of agendas, but let people solve the “how”.

-Reward power is the power to influence and driver performance through rewards and recognition.
+Reward power is the power to influence and drive performance through rewards and recognition.
 Reward power is effective when leaders align the right incentives to the performance they desire.
 Surprise rewards (e.g., a gift card for a job well done) and simple recognition (e.g., a thank you) are often more impactful than monetary rewards.
 Give out sincere thank yous and small tokens of appreciation to wield your reward power.

 Expert power is the most enduring and respected power.
 We’ve all seen this power when someone really knows what they are doing.
 Maybe they’ve had previous experience or are a great problem solver, but they are going to go far given their expertise, skills, and knowledge.
 Mastering the tools in this book will get you a long way in building your expert power.